Flagsmith/flagsmith-docs/docs/clients/java.md

-description: Manage your Feature Flags and Remote Config in your Java applications.
+description: Manage your Feature Flags and Remote Config in your Java/Kotlin applications.

-# Java Client
+# Java/Kotlin Client

-This library can be used with server-side Java and Android applications.
+This library can be used with server-side Java, Kotlin and Android applications.
 The source code for the client is available on [Github](https://github.com/flagsmith/flagsmith-java-client).

 ## Getting Started